turingschool/portfolios/students/1701-back/beth-knight/20170302-beth-knight-m1.markdown

 ### Community Participation

 I showed up everyday with a smile on my face.
+And cleaned the kitchen.

 -------------------------------------------------------------